Vlaams Belang: Political positions

-Domestic policies
+Domestic policy

 The Vlaams Belang supports returning Brussels to the full control of Flemish region as opposed to its current state as a bilingual capital region.
 It also wants Dutch to be the sole official language of Flanders.
 The party also favours abolishing the Belgian Senate.

 Although the party almost exclusively stands in the Flemish region of Belgium, it ran a list of candidates in the Walloon Brabant electoral district in 2007 as a protest against the lack of splitting between Flemish and Francophone communities in Brussels-Halle-Vilvoorde.